walterhiggins/WMPJS/book-outline.md

     exports.rollEightSided = rollEightSided;
     ...

 ... and so on.
-That would be time-consuming, repetitive and laborious, and the whole point of programming is to **make the computer do the work!**.
-The problem with this approach (apart from being time-consuming to type) is that every time we want to support a new type of dice - say 10, 12 and 20 sided dice - we have to write a new function.
-If we wanted to simulate the roll of a 24 sided dice, we'd have to write *yet another* function.
+That would be time-consuming, repetitive and laborious, and the whole point of programming is to **make the computer do the work!** The problem with this approach - apart from being time-consuming to type - is that every time we want to support a new type of dice - say 10, 12 and 20 sided dice - we have to write a new function.
+If we then wanted to simulate the roll of a 24 sided dice, we'd have to write *yet another* function.
 Fortunately there's a better way.

 What if, when we call the *roll()* function, we could tell the function how many sides the dice has and the *roll()* function behaved accordingly?
 If we could say 'Hey throw a 6-sided dice' or 'Hey throw a 20-sided dice' and *roll* would do the right thing (return a random number between 0 and 5 for the first call and return a random number between 0 and 19 for the second call).
 This is where *Parameters* come in.